When it comes to high-performance blenders, one of the first brands that come to mind is the Vitamix Blender.

 Our Pick: Oster Versa 1400

 Early generation Oster blenders always had one of those heavy glass jars that weigh like a small dumbbell.
-And while these glass jars resist heat well, the weight can put a strain on your wrist and hands.
+And while these glass jars resist heat well, the weight can put a strain on the wrist and hands.

 Thanks to advancements in technology their newer blenders now have lighter pitchers made from BPA-free plastic.

 The Oster Versa represents a new generation of Oster Blenders that come with plastic pitchers.

 Variable speed is available through a big knob at the middle.
 It has three pre-programmed settings that offer hands-free convenience for making smoothies, soup, or dips.

 What type of user does an Oster Versa fit?